Regular Army of the Georgian Democratic Republic: 1919–1921

-The 1919 project was drawn up by Colonel Aleksandre Zakariadze.
+The 1919 project was drafted by Colonel Aleksandre Zakariadze.

-In 1919, the process of building up Georgian army was underway with the involvement of Georgian generals and officers who had experience in Russian Imperial Army.
-Colonel Valerian Tevzadze translated the military terms into Georgian from Russian statues, which was then distributed to troops.
+In 1919, the process of building up the Georgian army continued with the involvement of Georgian generals and officers who had served in the Imperial Russian Army.
+Colonel Valerian Tevzadze translated Russian military regulations into Georgian, and the resulting texts were distributed among the troops.

-On 30 May 1919, Georgia established the Military Council for the purpose of inspecting the armed forces and supplying them.
-The goal was to resolve the conflicts between the People's Guard and the regular army on these issues.
+On 30 May 1919, Georgia established a Military Council to inspect the armed forces and oversee their supply.
+It was intended to resolve disputes between the People's Guard and the regular army over these matters.

-Among other reforms, the new laws established the military school to prepare officers and lieutenants of all ranks.
-The Muslims and Doukhobors were exempted from the military conscription.
-In November 1919 Abkhazians were also exempted from the conscription.
+Among other reforms, the new laws established a military school for the training of officers and lieutenants of all ranks.
+Muslims and Doukhobors were exempted from military conscription.
+In November 1919, Abkhazians were likewise exempted from conscription.

-In April 1920, amidst the Red Army invasion of Azerbaijan, Georgia established the Defense Council of the Republic responsible for the strengthening of the armed forces and war planning.
-The Council existed until August and was then resurrected in November, continuing to function until the country lost its independence.
-The Council had no authority to intervene into the operational activities of the Commander-in-Chief.
+In April 1920, amid the Red Army invasion of Azerbaijan, Georgia established the Defense Council of the Republic, tasked with strengthening the armed forces and overseeing war planning.
+The council operated until August, when it was dissolved, and was reconstituted in November, continuing to function until the country's loss of independence.
+It had no authority to interfere with the operational activities of the Commander-in-Chief.

-The military service was reduced to one year and four months, with a subsequent transfer to the reserve for one year and eight months.
-The service in the People's Guard was now equated to the service in the regular army.
-However, in practice the People's Guard was never filled with conscripts.
-The People's Guard continued to be independent in war time and this was somewhat formalized in law too.
-In November 1920, the Defence Council passed a decree allowing the Main Headquarters of the People's Guard to create the Field Staffs which would work with the front commanders as the units of the People's Guard would be subordinated to the fronts.
-The units of People's Guards in reality were following the directives of these Field Staffs.
+The period of compulsory military service was reduced to one year and four months, followed by one year and eight months in the reserve.
+Service in the People's Guard was now legally equated with service in the regular army; however, in practice, the People's Guard continued to rely exclusively on volunteers and was never staffed with conscripts.
+The People's Guard continued to operate de facto independently during wartime, and this arrangement was to some extent formalized by law.
+In November 1920, the Defence Council issued a decree authorizing the Main Headquarters of the People's Guard to establish Field Staffs that would coordinate with front commanders, to whom People's Guard units were to be subordinated.
+In practice, the People's Guard units followed the directives of these Field Staffs.

-On 25 June 1920, the number of personnel slightly increased to 19,360 men.
-The Georgian-Muslim Cavalry Division, the Georgian-Muslim Infantry Battalion, the Georgian Legion and the Borchalo Azerbaijani Cavalry Company were added to the army.
-The Georgian-Muslim units were created by the political leadership to fight the separatist rebels from January to April 1919 as Georgia faced separatist revolts in Akhaltsikhe and Ardahan districts supported by the South-Western Caucasian Republic.
-The cavalry division was actually the size of a battalion and consisted of cavalry and infantry squadrons and MO platoon, with 276 troops.
+On 25 June 1920, the army's authorized strength was slightly increased to 19,360 personnel.
+The Georgian-Muslim Cavalry Division, Georgian-Muslim Infantry Battalion, Georgian Legion, and Borchalo Azerbaijani Cavalry Company were incorporated into the army.
+The Georgian-Muslim units had been established by the political leadership to combat separatist rebels between January and April 1919, when Georgia faced revolts in the Akhaltsikhe and Ardahan districts, supported by the South-Western Caucasian Republic.
+Despite being designated a cavalry division, the unit was actually only battalion-sized, comprising cavalry and infantry squadrons and a machine-gun platoon, with 276 personnel.

-The Minister of Military in 1921 estimated the number of recruitable population to be 151,180 men, although the army continued to suffer from a lack of troops.
+In 1921, the Minister of the Military estimated the recruitable population at 151,180 men, although the army continued to suffer from a shortage of personnel.